crosseveryriver/UCOSII_EmbeddedSystemHomework/README.md

 # UCOSII_EmbeddedSystemHomework
 The laboratory homeworks of Embedded System Introduction of Software Institute, NJU, 2014 Winter.
 (C0898)

-I have complete all the 3 laboratory homeworks based on UCOSII, one of which is compulsory and the others could gain bonus.
-You can view and fork them by checkout the different branch of this repository.
+I have completed all the 3 laboratory homeworks based on UCOSII, one of which was compulsory and with others could gain bonus.
+You can view and fork them by checkout the different branchs of this repository.

 The branchs are:

-* master: the initilization.[only the source code provided by the Prof.]
+* master: the initilization.[only the source code provided by Prof. Haitao Liu]
 * basic: the basic requirement to adopt EDF Schedule
-* improve: improve EDF Schedult by replace linear search with Priority Queue
+* improve: improve EDF Schedult by replacing linear search with Priority Queue
 * mmng: improve the memory management of UCOSII using the method in [1]